 With every new strain you try, start with just a few puffs and increase the dosage until you get it right.
-That way, you are minimizing the unwanted side-effects by making sure that you get just enough of your medicine.
+That way, you are minimizing the unwanted side-effects by making sure that you get just enough of cannabinoids to produce pain relief.

 Whether you want to relieve anxiety, pain or depression, the right strain is out there.
 Use our online tool to narrow the search.

-This classic indica has very high THC levels, so only a few puffs will be enough to relieve you from your pain.
+This classic indica is high in THC, so only a few puffs should be enough to relieve you from your pain.
 If you try this strain you should also expect a heavy “couch-lock” effect.
 It will even make you want to take a nap immediately, so use it wisely and at times where you don’t have to be active.

 Blue Dream provides a calming and euphoric feeling.
-It’s perfect during the day because it will not put you down to sleep as a classic indica.
+It’s perfect during the day because it will not put you down to sleep.
 Blue Dream has a very pleasant fruity-sweet flavor.
 Also, it’s good for preventing nausea, a common companion to migraines.

-Chocolope is actually a sativa with high THC content but is very effective when it comes to reducing the migraine pain.
-It’s perfect for working days since it’s very energizing.
-Take smaller doses at first, especially if you are a beginner, as it’s very potent!
+Chocolope is actually a sativa-dominant strain with high THC content but it’s very effective when it comes to reducing migraine pain.
+It’s perfect for work since it’s very energizing.
+Take smaller doses at first, especially if you are a beginner, as it’s very potent.

 White Widow is a very popular strain from Amsterdam and is very well known for its painkilling properties.
-As a hybrid, it will not calm you down as a classic indica.
-On the contrary, it will make you uplifted and ready to tackle the day ahead.
-It’s perfect for everyday use since it enables you to maintain a sense of mental awareness.
+It will make you uplifted and ready to tackle the day ahead.
+It’s perfect for everyday use since it enables you to maintain a sense of awareness.
 White Widow is also great for easing muscle tension at the back of your neck.

 This one is a great strain for fighting stress-caused migraines.
 First, it brings forth a wave of euphoria while taking away the pain.
-Since it’s very potent, beginners should take it slowly and expect a couch-lock effect in the process.
+Since it’s very potent, beginners should take it slow and expect a heavy couch-lock.
 You are best off smoking OG Kush at night or during the weekend.

-This strain is a great choice for your nighttime migraines since it will keep you fixed on the spot.
-It will make your body relaxed and will help you float your mind off from everyday worries, which makes it great for lowering overall stress levels.
+Granddaddy Purple is a great choice for your nighttime migraines since it will keep you relaxed on the spot.
+It will sedate your entire body and will help you float your mind off from everyday worries, which makes it great for lowering overall stress levels.

-This a very strong strain made from crossing two popular cannabis painkillers – OG Kush and Granddaddy Purple.
-And that’s what makes God’s Gift perfect for recovery from the toughest of migraines.
+This a very strong strain made from crossing two popular cannabis painkillers: OG Kush and Granddaddy Purple.
+And that’s what makes God’s Gift perfect for recovering from the toughest of migraines.
 It’s best used after a hard day since it will put you to bed after just a few hits.

-Canna-Tsu is a strain high in both main cannabinoids, helping you relax while keeping your mind clear.
-This strain reduces inflammation, which is one of the most common side symptoms of migraines.
+Canna-Tsu is a strain high in both THC and CBD, helping you relax while keeping your mind clear.
+This strain reduces inflammation, which is one of the most common symptoms of migraines.
 It’s also one of the favorites among patients suffering from all sorts of pain.

-One of the most complex hybrid strains, Holy Ghost provides a full marijuana experience while relieving you from the persistent migraine pain.
-What you can expect with this strain is being relaxed but not stoned, energized and talkative and yet clear-minded.
+One of the most complex hybrid strains, Holy Ghost provides a full cannabis experience while relieving the most persistent of migraine pains.
+What you can expect with this strain is getting relaxed but not stoned, energized and talkative and yet clear-minded.
 As a beginner, take small steps at first since it’s one of the strongest strains in the world.